vovkasm/go-sjson/README.md

 ## Thanks

-Development of the project was sponsored by [Crazy Panda](http://cpdecision.com) for processing a statistical data.
+Development of the project was sponsored by [CP Decision Limited](http://cpdecision.com) as part of a project on processing statistical data.

 Some ideas was borrowed from excellent Marc A. Lehmanns JSON::XS code.